faguccio/groupchatINF226/README.md

 - all the `http` requests
 - the results of the queries that are done.

-In this way, we have a very good understanding on the
+In this way, we have a very good understanding on the flow requests, and we can even restrict potential security breaches to users logged in at the moment.
+> TO be honest I had a difficult time deciding on the logging system.
+With the experience from this project I think a much better work can be done.